carta1/flights-app/README.md

 # Major libraries and components used
-- Google maps api, api key should be put inside the gradle.properties by adding this variable: GOOGLE_MAPS_API_KEY="ADD-YOUR-API-KEY" this is done to keep the unique api key secure
+- Google maps api, api key should be put inside the gradle.properties by adding this variable: GOOGLE_MAPS_API_KEY="ADD-YOUR-API-KEY" this is done to keep the unique api key secure or adding the api key in the android manifest com.google.android.geo.API_KEY value:
+ <meta-data
+            android:name="com.google.android.geo.API_KEY"
+            android:value="api key" />
 - JetPack compose, new UI set of libraries for Android.
 No XML was used in this project
 - Retrofit, OKHttp, moshi, and gson for webcalls and management of the json
 - Hilt for dependency injection